 Brad Pitt plays Cliff Booth, who has been Rick Dalton’s stunt double for years.
 The two are also close friends.

 Margot Robbie plays Sharon Tate, who is married to Roman Polanski (Rafal Zawierucha) and pregnant with his child.
 Polanski was working on a movie in London when Tate was killed by Manson’s followers.

 Bruce Dern plays George Spahn, the owner of Spahn Ranch, which for years was used as a Western movie and TV location.
 Spahn allowed Manson and his followers to live on the ranch for months.
-There’s a good chance that DiCaprio and Pitt’s characters are old friends with Spahn.
+There’s a good chance that DiCaprio and Pitt’s characters are old friends with Spahn, and we see the ranch in the film’s full trailer.
 (Burt Reynolds was originally set to play Spahn, but Reynolds died in September 2018, before shooting his scenes.)

 The Supporting Cast

 Al Pacino appears as Marvin Schwarz, Rick Dalton’s agent, and Scoot McNairy plays Business Bob Gilbert, a character on the show Dalton starred in.

 ONCE UPON A TIME IN HOLLYWOOD will feature a wide variety of personalities who were part of the Hollywood scene in 1969.
 Damian Lewis plays action star Steve McQueen; the late Luke Perry plays Western TV actor Wayne Maunder; Mike Moh plays Bruce Lee; and Dreama Walker plays actress Connie Stevens.